ill-cam/wearables/README.md

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.
 ###############################################################

-Creation of the "combined.csv"" file
+Creation of the "combined.txt"" file

-The steps for creating the "combined.csv" file from the components of the UCI HAR zip file can be reenacted with the "run_analysis.R" script.
+The steps for creating the "combined.txt" file from the components of the UCI HAR zip file can be reenacted with the "run_analysis.R" script.
 The main steps are as follows:

 1. Unzip the UCI HAR files and create separate tables for the "test" and "train" group observations, subject values, and activity values, plus the activity and